Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/yaml_confg.md

 In this example, `application-tagging.json` is located in `auto-tag` folder of same project and the path to it can be defined relative to `auto-tag.yaml` file.
-But, what if you would like to reuse one template defined outside of this project? can be defined relative to `auto-tag.yaml` file.
-But, what if you would like to reuse one template defined outside of this project? can be defined relative to `auto-tag.yaml` file.
 But, what if you would like to reuse one template defined outside of this project?
 In this case, you need to define a full path of json template:

 **testproject/auto-tag/auto-tag.yaml:**